This website provides information for general purposes only.Read our full disclaimer

 Frequently Asked Questions

 No. Some Portuguese fund managers and custodian banks decline US investors due to the compliance burden imposed by FATCA.
-Americans have a smaller pool of eligible funds to choose from compared to investors from other nationalities.
+Americans have a smaller pool of fund-route options that will onboard them compared to investors from other nationalities.
 Always confirm that a fund explicitly accepts US citizens before beginning your evaluation.

 A PFIC (Passive Foreign Investment Company) is any non-US corporation where at least 75% of income is passive or at least 50% of assets produce passive income.
-Nearly all Portuguese Golden Visa funds meet this definition.
-PFIC classification triggers annual IRS reporting on Form 8621 and can result in punitive taxation under the default Excess Distribution regime if the investor does not make a QEF election.
+Many Portuguese Golden Visa funds are likely to require PFIC analysis.
+PFIC classification can trigger annual IRS reporting on Form 8621 and can result in materially adverse default tax treatment if the investor does not make an available alternative election.

-A QEF (Qualified Electing Fund) election allows you to report your share of the fund's earnings annually at regular tax rates, avoiding the punitive Excess Distribution regime.
-You must make this election in Year 1 of your investment.
-Late elections are possible but significantly more complex and costly.
-The fund must provide an annual PFIC Information Statement for the election to be valid.
+A QEF (Qualified Electing Fund) election allows you to report your share of the fund's earnings annually under the QEF rules, potentially avoiding the default Excess Distribution regime.
+The election is generally made by the tax-return due date, including extensions, for the first tax year to which it applies.
+The fund must provide annual PFIC information for the election to be usable.

 It is possible to use self-directed IRA or Solo 401(k) structures to fund a Golden Visa investment, typically through a Delaware LLC that holds the self-directed retirement account.
 However, this is a complex structure that requires careful navigation of both Golden Visa requirements and IRS regulations.
 Consult a cross-border tax advisor and retirement account specialist before pursuing this route.
 For a detailed guide, see our article on using IRA or 401(k) for Portugal Golden Visa.